 Western Connecticut State University is a public, state school in an urban setting in Danbury, Connecticut.
-WCSU was founded in 1903 and now enrolls around 5,247 students a year, including 4,641 undergrads.
+WCSU was founded in 1903 and the school enrolls around 5,247 students a year, including 4,641 undergraduates.
 WCSU provides housing for up to 1,601 students.
-Most students live in off campus housing.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 WCSU students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 WCSU has many options for athletes.
 See them all and learn more about life at WCSU on the Student Life page.